pacharanero/google_group.to_discourse/README.md

 ##Google Groups to Discourse migration

+#IMPORTANT UPDATE:
+**This method of scraping Google Group content to Discourse has been superseded by other import scripts.
+Please see [this thread](https://meta.discourse.org/t/migration-of-google-groups-to-discourse/48012) on Discourse Meta for the latest information.**

 Migrating away from a private Google Group is not easy.
 It would seem to be made deliberately so by Google.

 1. there is no API